soheila-Hesaraki/soheila-Hesaraki/README.md

 - Speech recognition
 - Mchine learning

-I love working on projects in these fields, and I try to share them with you whenever I can.
+I love working on projects in these fields, and I try to share them with you whenever I can 💛.
 Of course, if there's no NDA contract or restrictions 😄

 ## 📫 How to reach me?